From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ1: Quality and Diversity of the RegressionBug4APR Benchmark

 \subsubsection{Data Statistics}

 We begin by analyzing basic properties of patches in our benchmark.
 In particular, we focus on patch size and spreading scope, which help us understand the complexity and challenges of bug fixes.

-\textbf{Size of the RegMiner4APR patches.} This is presented by the number of lines added, removed, and modified, as shown in Table~\ref{table:descriptiveStatistic}. \begin{itemize} \item \textit{Added lines:} 25\% of patches contain no added lines, while half of the patches add at most one lines.
-Patches with more than 18 added lines are less frequent. \item \textit{Removed lines:} Half of the patches contain no removed lines, and 90\% of the patches have no more than 16 removed lines. \item \textit{Modified lines:} 90\% of patches include a maximum of 5 modified lines. \item \textit{Patch size:} The total size of a patch, calculated as the sum of added, removed, and modified lines, involves at most 4 lines for half of the patches.
-For 90\% of patches, no more than 33 lines are affected. \end{itemize}
+\textbf{Size of the RegressionBug4APR patches.} This is presented by the number of lines added, removed and patch size, as shown in Table~\ref{table:descriptiveStatistic}. \begin{itemize} \item \textit{Added lines:} 25\% of patches contain no added lines, while half of the patches add at most one lines.
+Patches with more than \firstrevision{15} added lines are less frequent. \item \textit{Removed lines:} Half of the patches contain no removed lines, and \firstrevision{95\%} of the patches have no more than 16 removed lines. \item \textit{Patch size:} The total size of a patch, calculated as the sum of added and removed lines, involves at most 4 lines for half of the patches.
+For 90\% of patches, no more than \firstrevision{42} lines are affected. \end{itemize}